Bursera simaruba: Uses

 Gumbo-limbo is a very useful plant economically and ecologically.
-It grows rapidly and is well adapted to several kinds of habitats, which include salty and calcareous soils (however, it does not tolerate boggy soils).
-Gumbo-limbo is also considered one of the most wind-tolerant trees, and it is recommended as a rugged, hurricane-resistant species in South Florida.
-They may be planted to serve as wind protection of crops and roads, or as live fence posts, and if simply stuck into good soil, small branches will readily root and grow into sizable trees in a few years.
-However, it has been noted in Central America that such posts do not produce a tap root, only side roots, thus questioning the real value of wind protection as those fence posts would not be so sturdy as a true, naturally occurring sapling.
-Gumbo-limbo wood is suitable for light construction.
-It is rather brittle, although the trunk is used in Haiti to make drums and as firewood.
-The tree's resin, called chibou, cachibou or gomartis, is used as glue, varnish, and incense.
+It grows rapidly and is well adapted to several kinds of habitats that include salty and calcareous soils (however, it does not tolerate boggy soils).
+Gumbo-limbo also is considered one of the most wind-tolerant trees and it is recommended as a rugged, hurricane-resistant species in South Florida.
+They may be planted to serve as wind protection of crops and roads, or as live fence posts.
+If small branches are simply stuck into good soil, they will readily grow into sizable trees in a few years, but without a tap root, only producing side roots.
+Experience has demonstrated in Central America that using branch plantings for posts or wind protection is a questionable practice since those trees and fence posts are not so sturdy as a true, naturally occurring sapling being planted in a traditional manner.
 In Sarasota, Florida, gumbo-limbo trees have been used as street trees along a commercial portion of Boulevard of the Arts because the roots do not create problems for sidewalks and utilities.